New English word? Translate any word using double click.

 Added September 25

-Rachel Carson Show (MSCBN) Bernie Sanders on Trump’s attempt to disparage legitimacy of US election
+Rachel Maddow Show (MSCBN) Bernie Sanders on Trump’s attempt to disparage legitimacy of US election

 Thomas Friedman on the same subject (interview with Anderson Cooper 360, CNN)

-Rachel Carson on that topic and the trending polls showing Biden constantly in the lead
+Rachel Maddow on that topic and the trending polls showing Biden constantly in the lead

 The presidential campaigns are now in full swing and every four years the same questions come up, the topmost being How Does the Electoral College work and how can a candidate win without having the majority of all Americans’ votes.